emiloberg/oppna-program-reklistan-app/README.md

 | - gulpfile.js - Development gulp file (for recompiling, etc)
 | - node_modules - Development modules
 | - package.json - Development package.json
-| - reklistan-app - The actual app.
+| - rekapp - The actual app.
   | - app - The actual app
   | - node_modules - App modules
   | - package.json - App package json
 | - resources - Resources which are not bundled with the app
 | - src - Source of the app.
-Files gets moved from here to 'reklistan-app'
+Files gets moved from here to 'rekapp'

 ```

-* Javascript source files (ES2015) gets compiled and moved from `src` to `reklistan-app`.
+* Javascript source files (ES2015) gets compiled and moved from `src` to `rekapp`.
 XML and CSS files gets copied without alternation.
-* Javascript files in `src/thirdparty` gets moved from `src` to `reklistan-app` _without_ compilation.
+* Javascript files in `src/thirdparty` gets moved from `src` to `rekapp` _without_ compilation.
-* To install app dependencies, run `npm install [package] --save` from the `reklistan-app` folder.
+* To install app dependencies, run `npm install [package] --save` from the `rekapp` folder.
 The NativeScript build process will copy them  to the correct places in the app.
 They may be required in the normal way (`let theModules = require('theModule')`)